 Cold indoor environments can lead to dry and flaky skin in dogs.
 If you notice changes in your dog’s skin condition, consider using moisturizing products or a humidifier to maintain a comfortable level of humidity indoors.

-How to Tell If Dog Feels Cold Outside
+How to Know If Dog Feels Cold

 Outdoor temperatures can pose challenges for your dog’s comfort.
 Here’s how to tell if your dog is cold outside and what measures you can take to address it: